 Winged beans carry oxalic acid, a naturally occurring substance found in some vegetables which may crystallize as oxalate stones in the urinary tract in some people.
-Therefore, individuals with known oxalate urinary tract stones are advised to avoid eating vegetables belong to Brassica and Fabaceae family.
+Therefore, individuals with known oxalate urinary tract stones are advised to avoid eating vegetables belonging to the Brassica and Fabaceae families.
 Adequate intake of water is therefore advised to maintain normal urine output in these individuals to minimize the stone risk.
 (Medical disclaimer).

 ≺≺ Read Fava beans nutrition facts and health benefits.